NuGet/NuGetDocs/site/Docs/Reference/Search-Syntax.markdown

-# Nuget Package Search Syntax
+# NuGet Package Search Syntax

-The Nuget package search engine works the same whether accessed via the nuget.org website, or via package management tools (and Visual Studio), and understands several different types of queries.
+NuGet package search works the same whether you use the nuget.org website, or the Visual Studio Extensions.

 ## Search by Keywords

     modern UI javascript

-Enter your keywords, and search finds documents which contain as many of the three keywords as possible.
-Keyword search is usually case insensitive.
+Search will do its best effort to find relevant documents containing all 3 keywords, and return matching documents.

-## Search using Phrases
+## Search using Phrases and keywords

     "modern UI" package

-Entering a phrase between quotation marks ("") boosts documents that have exact phrase matches.
-This search can finds documents which contain the exact phrase "modern UI", including any variation on capitalization e.g. "Modern ui" and those documents should also contain the word "package".
+Entering a phrase between quotation marks ("") change the search to look for the particular phrase instead of separate keywords.
+Matching documents should usually contain the exact phrase "modern UI", including variations on capitalization e.g.
+"Modern ui", and also usually contain the word 'package'.

-## Searching within fields
+## Filtering on fields

-You can search based on a package ID (or 'Id' or 'id'), a package title, or certain other fields by prefixing search terms with the field name.
+You can search for a specific package ID (or 'Id' or 'id'), a package Title, or certain other fields by prefixing search terms with the field name.

-The searchable fields are 'Title', 'Id', 'Author', 'Description' and 'Tags'.
+Currently the searchable fields are 'Title', 'Id', 'Description', 'Tags', and 'Author'.

 [What's the difference between ID and Title?
+ID is the name you use in package management console.
+Title is what is shown at the top of the package page in search results.
-These are often but not always the same.
-The most typical deviation is that package titles contain spaces.
-Package IDs are not allowed to contain spaces.)]
+Note that Titles often contain spaces but Package IDs are not allowed to contain spaces, and often contain dots.)]

 ### Examples: